fgoncalves/countdown-compose/README.md

 In this particular challenge, my main goal was to learn how composition and recomposition affect state in compose.
 I've tried to keep the ui to a bare minimum and focus on state handling and ended up with pretty much a copy of the system timer.

-I also wanted to learn how viewmodel fit into the mix and can handle the state internally.
+I also wanted to learn how viewmodels fit into the mix and can handle the state internally.

 ## :camera_flash: Screenshots
 <img src="/results/screenshot_1.png" width="260">&emsp;<img src="/results/screenshot_2.png" width="260">&emsp;<img src="/results/screenshot_3.png" width="260">&emsp;<img src="/results/screenshot_4.png" width="260">&emsp;<img src="/results/screenshot_5.png" width="260">